 Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

-Sunday's contest between the No. 12 Ohio State Buckeyes (7-1) and No. 25 Penn State Lady Lions (7-2) at Value City Arena has a projected final score of 78-67 (based on our computer prediction) in favor of heavily favored Ohio State, so it should be a lopsided matchup.
-The game will tip off at 1:00 PM ET on December 10.
+Sunday's contest features the Ohio State Buckeyes (7-1) and the Penn State Lady Lions (7-2) squaring off at Value City Arena in what is expected to be a one-sided matchup, with a projected 78-67 victory for heavily favored Ohio State according to our computer prediction.
+Game time is at 1:00 PM ET on December 10.

-The Buckeyes are coming off of an 85-45 victory over Ohio in their last game on Tuesday.
+The Buckeyes head into this matchup on the heels of an 85-45 win against Ohio on Tuesday.

-Last time out, the Buckeyes won on Tuesday 85-45 over Ohio.
-The Lady Lions enter this game after an 83-65 loss to West Virginia on Monday.
-In the Buckeyes' win, Emma Shumate led the way with a team-high 22 points (adding three rebounds and two assists).
-The Lady Lions got a team-leading 18 points from Taylor Valladay in the loss.
+The Buckeyes are coming off of an 85-45 win against Ohio in their last outing on Tuesday.
+The Lady Lions fell in their last outing 83-65 against West Virginia on Monday.
+In the victory, Emma Shumate paced the Buckeyes with 22 points.
+Taylor Valladay's team-high 18 points paced the Lady Lions in the losing effort.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!